Robert-van-Engelen/lisp/README.md

     /* heap address start offset, the heap starts at address A+H immediately above the pool */
     #define H (8*P)

-Each atom and string stored in the heap has a special reference field located before it.
+Each atom and string stored in the heap has a special reference field located in front of it.
 A reference is an unsigned integer.
 We will use this reference field to construct a linked list pointing to `cell[]` with `ATOM` and `STRG` values that point to the same atom or string.
 If the linked list is empty, then the atom or string is not used and can be removed from the heap.
 The size of this reference field is `R`:

     /* size of the cell reference field of an atom/string on the heap, used by the compacting garbage collector */
     #define R sizeof(I)